ec-europa/europa-component-library/docs/conventions/git.md

 ## Revert

-In rare occasions when a the commit reverts a previous commit, it should begin with `revert:`, followed by the header of the reverted commit.
+In rare occasions when a commit reverts a previous commit, it should begin with `revert:`, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ## Type